-- A plan has been devised: a space-craft is being built that will carry twenty male and female pairs of animals into outer space, where they will be safe from the effects of the virus until it is safe for them to return to earth.
+- A plan has been devised: a space-craft is being built that will carry 20 male and female pairs of animals into outer space, where they will be safe from the effects of the virus until it is safe for them to return to Earth.
 The ship will be crewed by experts in animal care and husbandry, and it is hoped that small breeding colonies of the selected animals can be created in order to ensure the survival of the chosen species.
-The ship will be ready in a few days…
+The ship will be ready in a few days …

-- Explain the task: students must choose the twenty species which will go into space aboard ‘Noah’s Ark’.
+- Explain the task: Students must choose the 20 species which will go into space aboard 'Noah's Ark'.
 There are no right and wrong answers, of course.
-Put a time limit on the activity – say about twenty minutes, and tell the students that you would like them to give you reasons for their choices.
+Put a time limit on the activity – about 20 minutes, and tell the students that you would like them to give you reasons for their choices.

-- The activity can be extended by combining groups after twenty minutes, so that small groups become bigger groups, which then also have to reach a decision regarding the animals selected for survival.
-Eventually, it might be nice to get the whole class to try and decide on the chosen twenty.
+- The activity can be extended by combining groups after 20 minutes, so that small groups become bigger groups, which then also have to reach a decision regarding the animals selected for survival.
+Eventually, it might be nice to get the whole class to try and decide on the chosen 20.

 - This activity can lead into a good class discussion about why animals are important.
 Ask your students to try and imagine a world without animals – how would life be different?

-- A good homework follow up could be a little essay or assignment: Are zoos important?
+- A good homework follow up could be a short essay or assignment: Are zoos important?